-If this happens over a period of time, the next thing you know you’re behind on your mortgage payments and you’re getting calls and notices from the lender.
+Can I sell my house while in forbearance, if this happens over a period of time, the next thing you know you’re behind on your mortgage payments and you’re getting calls and notices from the lender.
 It’s easy to panic when this happens, with fears you could lose the home you’ve worked so hard to own.
 If you are wondering, can I sell my home if I am behind on payments?
 The answer is yes, as long as you act before the lender begins the foreclosure process.

 What is Foreclosure?

 Lenders foreclose on properties when the homeowners consistently miss mortgage payments.
 Most lenders will take note of the first missed payment and begin the process by sending out a warning notice.
 If you fall behind by over 120 days, lenders have the right to reclaim your home.
 You will be required to vacate your home and they will sell your property to get their money back.
 Adding insult to injury, a foreclosure also acts as a black mark on your credit report that can lead to further financial challenges for you.

 This includes not being able to get future mortgages, credit cards, lines of credit, auto loans or even a cell phone plan in some cases.
 However, if you know you’ve been late in payments, you do have the option to put your home up for sale.
 This leaves you open to further issues if the equity in your home is not enough to pay the bank the balance owed on your mortgage.